jaraco/keyring/README.rst

 Using Keyring with tox on Linux systems for pip credentials
 =============================================================

 When using Keyring to store credentials for pip, you may encounter the following error when running tests under ``tox``:

   RuntimeError: No recommended backend was available.
 Install the keyrings.alt package if you want to use the non-recommended backends.
 See README.rst for details.

-This can be caused by Keyring not knowing where D-Bus is located, as ``tox`` does not pass through the required environment variables.
+This can be caused by Keyring not knowing the address for D-Bus, as ``tox`` does not pass through the required environment variables by default.

 This can be resolved by adding ``DBUS_SESSION_BUS_ADDRESS`` to ``pass_env`` in your ``tox`` configuration.
-You may additionally need to add ``DISPLAY`` and ``WAYLAND_DISPLAY`` to ``pass_env`` for ``pinentry`` to get confirmation.
+You may additionally need to add ``DISPLAY`` and ``WAYLAND_DISPLAY`` to ``pass_env`` to enable ``pinentry`` to get confirmation.

 Integration
 ===========